MG-2025P03/physics/docs/Physics/2 Gravity/P2/P2 Escape Velocities and Cosmic Velocities.md

 To calculate and visualize these velocities, let me proceed with the calculations for different celestial bodies.Cosmic velocities represent key thresholds for objects navigating the gravitational fields of celestial bodies, influencing various aspects of space exploration.
 The first cosmic velocity allows an object to orbit around a body, the second enables escape from its gravitational pull, and the third facilitates departure from a planetary system.
 Cosmic Velocities Definition

 First Cosmic Velocity: It is the orbital velocity, necessary for an object to maintain orbit around a celestial body.
-In Earth's case, this velocity is approximately $(7.9 , \text{km/s})$, allowing satellites to orbit the planet without falling away.
+In Earth's case, this velocity is approximately 7.9 km/s, allowing satellites to orbit the planet without falling away.

 Second Cosmic Velocity: Known as escape velocity, this is the minimum speed required for an object to break free from the gravitational influence of a celestial body.
-For Earth, it is about $(11.2 , \text{km/s})$.
+For Earth, it is about 11.2km/s.

-Third Cosmic Velocity: This velocity is needed to leave the gravitational field of a planetary system, such as the Solar System, and is about $(16.7 , \text{km/s})$ from Earth's surface.
+Third Cosmic Velocity: This velocity is needed to leave the gravitational field of a planetary system, such as the Solar System, and is about 16.7 km/s from Earth's surface.

 ## Mathematical Derivation and Parameters

 The first cosmic velocity, $(v_1)$, is derived using the formula:

-$$(v_1 = \sqrt{\frac{GM}{R}})$$
+$$v_1 = \sqrt{\frac{GM}{R}}$$

 where: